Is it possible to send an outbound text first?

 In short: Apple doesn't like when their services are used for spam.

 When your contact receives a message from an unknown contact, they will have the option "Report Junk".
-If your recipients start to report you, then all your subsequent messages may have the status "Not delivered" at the Apple layer, and your texts may never be delivered to your new contacts.
+If your recipients start to report you, then all your subsequent messages may have the Not delivered status at the Apple layer, and your texts may never be delivered to your new contacts.

 We can't tell you the exact number of reports that would be enough to block your sender name.
 In some cases, one report is enough (if it is a new sender name), and in some cases, it is enough to receive several reports within a short time period (will be considered as active spamming)

+That's why it does not work like 10DLC/Toll-Free Number/Short Code or any other regular SMS gateways where it is acceptable to receive consent outside of SMS.
 If you have contacts who can always agree to receive texts from any channel, you can easily ask them to initiate a conversation by using deep links.

-Therefore, even if your user filled out a form on your site/app where you notified them that you would send messages, then this type of consent is not suitable for iMessage.
+Even if your user filled out a form on your site/app where you notified them that you would send messages, then this type of consent is still not suitable for iMessage.
 Since this happened outside of the Apple platform.
 In such cases recommended after filling out the form, simply provide the user button with a deep link or https link to your sender name with pre-filled text, where they can easily start a conversation just in 2 clicks.

 In some cases, we can remove the restriction from our side for your specific sender names.
 But you must understand that you will keep all the risks if it is blocked due to complaints.